 We predict a decrease in invasion risk by 2070 in most cases (Fig. 4; S19-22).
 We found important differences between projections based on different climate data, with higher SRC for Worldclim-based projections overall (Fig. 4).
-For P. grandis, we predict a decrease in total invasion risk in all cases, ranging between 8.6 and 16.1 % (total scores), and a spatial change ranging between 9.9 and 19.4 % (1-Schoener's D overlap) depending on the scenario and the climate data.
-For P. laticauda, the effect of climate change differed between climate data sources, ranging between -4.7 % (decline) and +18.8 % (increase) in overall invasion risk, and a spatial change ranging between 11.7 and 20.8 %.
-Clamping masks indicated novel conditions for one variable throughout the native and invaded range, for Worldclim only (Fig. S23, S24).
-These novel conditions seem to be mostly driven by maximal temperatures (Bio5; Fig. S25).
-Given the shape of the relationships between this variable and suitability (Fig. S3, S7, S8), there is little risk of uncertain predictions due to extrapolation.
+For P. grandis, we predict a decrease in total invasion risk in all cases, ranging between 8.6 and 16.1% (total scores), and a spatial change ranging between 9.9 and 19.4% (1-Schoener's D overlap) depending on the scenario and the climate data.
+For P. laticauda, projections of climate change effect differed between climate data sources, ranging between -4.7% (decline) and +18.8% (increase) in overall invasion risk, and a spatial change ranging between 11.7 and 20.8%.
+Clamping masks indicated novel conditions for one variable throughout the native and invaded range, for Worldclim only (Fig. S25, S26).
+These novel conditions seem to be mostly driven by maximal temperatures (Bio5; Fig. S27).
+Given the hump-shaped relationships between our predictors and suitability (Fig. S5, S9, S10), clearly identifying suitable windows of climate conditions, there is little risk of uncertain predictions due to extrapolation.